Agastache ‘Black Adder’ on 6-29-14, #230-3.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I bought my first Agastache ‘Black Adder’ in the spring of 2014.
 I put it in the bed next to the side porch.
 It did very well and I really loved the plant.
 We have a few deer but they normally don’t venture too close to the house.
 However, they did just to eat a few flowers off this plant.
-Kind of strange, though, because Agastache is supposed to be deer resistant.
+Kind of strange, though, because Agastache is supposed to be deer-resistant.
 Sadly, though, this plant did not return the following spring and I couldn’t find another one.
 A whole bed of these would be AWESOME!

 Agastache ‘Black Adder’ on 6-29-14, #230-4.

-One common name for the Agastache is Giant Hyssop, although the many species also have their own common names.
+One common name for the Agastache is Giant Hyssop, although many species also have their own common names.
 One of the parents of A. ‘Black Adder’, Agastache foeniculum, is Anise Hyssop.
 The other parent, Agastache rugosa, is known as Korean Mint, Purple Giant Hyssop, etc.

-Agastache hybrids are said to have better flowers and be more winter hardy.
+Agastache hybrids are said to have better flowers and be more winter-hardy.
 They come in a variety of colors including shades of red, orange, pink, yellow, and white.

 Agastache ‘Black Adder’ after the deer attack on 7-12-14, #231-2.